TheoLomeuBraga/ecs_test/README.md

     register_name_component();
     ```

-3. Register Components: Register any custom components you want to use with the ECS system by calling their respective registration functions.
+3. Register Components: Register any custom components you want to use with the ECS system by calling the `new_entity` functions.
 For example:
     ```cpp
     size_t entity = new_entity();
     ```